 My name is Pennie Alexander and I am currently the only instructor available with DARE2DRIVE.
-In the near future, as long as all goes well, we will have another instructor joining the company.
-If you are an instructor and would like to join forces, please do not hesitate to get in touch.
-If you are thinking of becoming an instructor, then please get in touch, I am not currently ORDIT registered, but I’d be very happy to help you in any way I can and discuss the options available to you.
+In the near future, as long as all goes well, we will have new instructors joining the company.

-Before my driving work I coached Gymnastics for a total of 15 years, only stopping due to injuries.
-I worked in nursery, infant and high schools, both during and outside lesson times, I was one of the lead coaches and the club welfare officer at Easton Gymnastics Club near Norwich and I also had my own club, WayLanders Gymnastics Club in Watton.
-I coached people of varying ages, from as young as 3 to as old as 52.
-Seeing any of the gymnasts accomplish their goals gave me a great feeling of satisfaction, knowing that I had helped them achieve that something special.
-One of the little ones I used to teach has now progressed to the British Junior Squad, of which I am extremely proud.
-I loved coaching gymnastics and miss it terribly, passing on my knowledge and helping people both young and old achieve new skills, so because of this and with my love of driving I decided to train as an Approved Driving Instructor.
+Before my driving work, I coached Gymnastics for a total of 15 years, only stopping due to injuries.
+At this time, I worked in nursery, infant and high schools; both during and outside lesson times.
+I was one of the lead coaches and the club welfare officer at Easton Gymnastics Club near Norwich, and I also had my own club, WayLanders Gymnastics Club in Watton, coaching people of varying ages, from 3 to 52.
+Seeing any of the gymnasts accomplish their goals, gave me a great feeling of satisfaction, knowing that I had helped them achieve that something special.
+One of the little ones I used to teach, has now progressed to the British Junior Squad, of which I am extremely proud.
+I loved coaching gymnastics and miss it terribly; passing on my knowledge and helping people both young and old achieve new skills.
+So because of this and with my love of driving I decided to train, as an Approved Driving Instructor.

-There is another reason though for becoming an instructor, my eldest daughter.
-2 weeks after she passed her driving test, she was involved in an incident and wrote off her car
+Another reason though for becoming an instructor, was my eldest daughter.
+Two weeks after she passed her driving test, she was involved in an incident and wrote off her car.

-I want my customers to understand and be aware of the dangers of driving a vehicle and be as safe as possible on the busy roads of today.
-I also want those under my instruction to feel happy and confident in their abilities as a driver.
+As a driving instructor, I want my customers to understand and be aware of the dangers and be as safe as possible, on the busy roads of today.
+It is my intention to also help those under my tuition, feel happy and confident in their abilities as a driver.

 I like to think I am a very approachable and conscientious person, methodical and punctual.
-It will be my duty to pass my skills and knowledge on to those who are in need of driver education and I hope to do so in an impassioned and enthusiastic way.
+It will be my duty, to pass my skills and knowledge on to those who are in need of driver education.
+Something I hope to do, in an impassioned and enthusiastic way.